Written by

 Throughout 2022-2023, there were 32.5 million courses of treatment delivered which is an increase of 23.2% compared to the previous year.

-In March 2023, the NHS conducted a patient survey in which they received over 759,000 replies.
-The survey revealed that 53% of the respondents tried to get an NHS dental appointment in the past two years and of those who tried to get an appointment, 73% were successful.
-This put the success rate at 75% which is the same as the previous year.
-However, the success rate for respondents who had not been to the practice before was at 30%, much lower than people who had been to the practice before, where the success rate was 83%
+Between January and March 2024, the NHS conducted a patient survey in which they received over 699,790 replies.
+The survey revealed that 52% of the respondents tried to get an NHS dental appointment in the past two years and of those who tried to get an appointment, 74% were successful.
+This put the success rate at 76% which is one percent higher than the previous year.
+However, the success rate for respondents who had not been to the practice before was at 35%, much lower than people who had been to the practice before, where the success rate was 85%.

 There is also research that showed that in 2022, there were 9 out of 10 NHS dental practices that were unable to take on any new adult patients in the NHS.
 This coincides with the data that reported that in the 2 years prior to March 2023, 40% of patients that could not get an NHS dental appointment was due to their dentist not taking on any new NHS patients.